Air Purifiers – A Comprehensive guide (+ we interview an expert)

 CADR refers to Clean-Air Delivery Rating, which indicates the overall cleaning speed of an air purifier.
 This rating determines how fast the air purifier can remove smoke, dust, and pollen particles from your home.
 You should look for a CADR rating of at least 300, though you should ideally opt for CADR ratings greater than 350.

 HEPA Filter Rating

-You must look for True HEPA filters because they’re the best at removing airborne pollutants and particles like dust, pet dander, pollen, etc. True HEPA filters can remove at least 99.97% or all airborne particles measuring at least 0.3 micron diameter.
+You must look for True HEPA filters because they’re the best at removing airborne pollutants and particles like dust, pet dander, pollen, etc. True HEPA filters can remove at least 99.97% or all airborne particles measuring at least 0.3-micron diameter.
 When looking for air purifiers, you must look for ‘True HEPA’ filters — you must avoid air purifiers that market themselves as ‘HEPA-like’ or ‘HEPA-type.’

-AHAM stands for Association of Home Appliance Manufacturers, an organization that verifies and certifies the safety, effectiveness, and performance of home care devices, such as air purifiers.
+AHAM stands for the Association of Home Appliance Manufacturers, an organization that verifies and certifies the safety, effectiveness, and performance of home care devices, such as air purifiers.
 These standards help simplify the purchasing process, offering a guarantee of quality.
 As such, you must look for AHAM Verified air purifiers.